-Some hospitals have different ICU units catering specific cases.
+Some hospitals have different ICU units catering to specific cases.
 If you work in a big hospital that is funded well, they would have multiple ICU settings like separating patients suffering from medical cases with surgical cases, or as simple as separating patients account to age, adult and pediatrics.
 Some would even have burned and trauma ICU which also needs close monitoring.

-On the other hand, smaller hospitals could not afford to build numerous case specific Intensive Care Units, thus they collectively put these critical patients in one unit for close monitoring, management and treatment.
+On the other hand, smaller hospitals could not afford to build numerous case-specific Intensive Care Units, thus they collectively put these critical patients in one unit for close monitoring, management and treatment.

 ICU nurse requires a vast array of knowledge on the different cases the unit caters, as well as their respective management.
 It requires continuous updates on the treatment and management of different diseases.

 The duties of an ICU nurse include assessing the patient’s condition, implementing and carrying out medical plans.
 They monitor vital signs, assist doctors during procedures, and give ordered fluids and medications, managing ventilation and life support equipment.
 In some institutions, ICU nurses extracts blood for laboratory testing and some incorporate dialyzing patients.
 The ICU nurse is also responsible for patient’s personal care and hygiene such as eating, bathing and dressing.

 ICU nurses respects and promotes the rights of the patient in cases when the patient is unable to do it himself.
 They serve as a liaison between the patients, patient’s family, and the healthcare team.
 They also provide emotional support and health education to the family.
 They also take in the burden of comforting relatives in end-of-life situations.